Step-by-Step Garage Door Installation Guide

 Once the automatic garage door opener installation is complete, it’s crucial to thoroughly test the opener to ensure it functions correctly.
 This step ensures that the garage door may open and close without issues, enhancing both convenience and safety for your residential garage.

 Start by using the remote control and the wall switch to test the system.
 The door should move smoothly without jerking or stopping.
 Check that the opener responds promptly to commands from both the remote and the wall switch.
-If the door opener hesitates or doesn’t respond, review the manufacturer’s installation instructions to troubleshoot.
-Often, issues arise from improper wiring or misalignment of the safety sensors installed near the bottom section of the door.
+If the door opener hesitates or doesn’t respond, go back and follow the manufacturer’s instructions carefully to inspect the wiring and sensor alignment.
+Many issues come down to loose connections or misaligned safety sensors near the bottom section of the door.

 Troubleshooting Installation Issues

 • Problems can occur even with thorough installation.
-Following are a few typical troubleshooting steps:
+The following are a few typical troubleshooting steps:

 • If your garage door is operating noisily, lubricate moving parts and look for any loose hardware.